alphagov-mirror/paas-spring-music/scenarios/scenario-04/readme.md

 Features       State
 diego_docker   enabled
 ```
-If it's disabled, either enable it by issueing `cf enable-feature-flag diego_docker` command or ask your Clouf Foundry administrator to do it for you (in case you don't have permissions to do so).
+If it's disabled, either enable it by issuing `cf enable-feature-flag diego_docker` command or ask your Cloud Foundry administrator to do it for you (in case you don't have permissions to do so).

 ### Making sure that the docker image is in the Docker Hub.
 Cloud Foundry supports deploying applications from container registries such as Docker Hub, Google Container Registry (GSR) and Amazon Elastic Container Registry (ECR).
 In our example, we will be using Docker Hub registry (https://hub.docker.com/).
 For details about how to deploy applications from other container registries please look [here](https://docs.cloudfoundry.org/devguide/deploy-apps/push-docker.html).